jh4843/jh4843/README.md

 Hi there 👋

-I started working as a S/W developer in semiconductort fields & medical device (PACS, Picture Archiving and Communication System)
+I started working as a S/W developer in semiconductor fields & medical device (PACS, Picture Archiving and Communication System)

 ### Portfolio site